dougmiller/theMetaCityArticles/024-lessons-for-that-kid-on-reddit-who-really-wanted-native-controls.md

 While my original point still stands (be patient, dev is hard and expensive, help if you can) I feel there is a point not said.

 To which: the perceived issues you are dealing with are Sysiphusian in nature.
-Having the solution in place for this issue wont magically solve all your problems it only kicks the can down the road.
+Having the solution in place for this issue won't magically solve all your problems it only kicks the can down the road.
 You will just run into the next problem and the next one after that and the one after that one too until the day you stop working.

 I would argue that it is a sign of a maturing dev when they can accept this reality and work with it to produce software and solve problems rather than bemoan the situation and not move forward.